cajuncoding/ApacheFOP.Serverless/README.md

 ### .Net PdfTemplating (Full blown) Implementation:
 A full blown implementation of templating + ApacheFOP.Serverless is in a branch of my [Pdf Templating project here](https://github.com/cajuncoding/PdfTemplating.XslFO/tree/feature/iniial_support_for_apache_fop_serverless_rendering).

-It illustrates the use of both Xslt & Razor templates from ASP.Net MVC to render PDF Binary reports dynamically from queries to the [Open Movie Database API](http://www.omdbapi.com/).
-And has been enhanced to also now illustrate the use of ApacehFOP.Serverless micro-service for rendering instead of the embedded legacy FO.Net implementation.
+It illustrates the use of both Xslt and/or Razor templates from ASP.Net MVC to render PDF Binary reports dynamically from queries to the [Open Movie Database API](http://www.omdbapi.com/).
+And it has now been enhanced to also illustrate the use of _ApacehFOP.Serverless_ microservice for rendering instead of the embedded legacy FO.Net implementation.

-The following page url's will render the dynamic Pdf using ApacheFOP.Serverless.
+With the running application provided in the project above, the following page url's will render the dynamic Pdf using ApacheFOP.Serverless.

  *NOTE: You will need to have ApacheFOP.Serverless project running either locally or in your own instance of Azure :-) Just update the Web.config to point to your Host (Local or Azure).*